 I first heard of Sara Turnbull a few months ago on NPR.
 I don’t want to merely regurgitate the 7-minute listen because it’s really worth the time to hear for oneself, but I marveled at her story.
 Her tenacity and contributions to the world inspire a lot of my own advocacy; listening to those with “unique” perspectives, and her unintended advocacy for those without their own voice.

 To summarize Sara Turnbull’s maverick nature in the 1950’s, she started pointing out and asking why companies were creating products for the buyers (men) and not the end users (housewives).
 It’s a common practice to get into without the right frame of mind.
-Companies will often just cater to the person with the checkbook, forgetting that the one paying the bills might not even use the end product so didn’t really care about its use.
+Companies will often just cater to the person with the checkbook, forgetting that the one paying the bills might not even use the end product and therefore didn’t really care about its use.

 Back in the 50’s, the big company 3M took notice of Turnbull’s advocacy for the end users of products.
-Sure, as a woman she was hired for the stereotypical gift wrap ribbons and tape division of 3M but with access to the new materials and manufacturing techniques being developed, she branched out and ended up creating something very tailored to the end user: a molded bra cup!
+Sure, as a woman she was hired for the stereotypical gift wrap, ribbons, and tape division of 3M but with access to the new materials and manufacturing techniques being developed, she branched out and ended up creating something very tailored to the end user: a molded bra cup!

 Using her personal experience, as well as her own creativity and ingenuity, she designed a product that 3M invested in.
 But not stopping there, she was caring for three family members who were dying of various ailments.
 In helping with their care and various doctor visits, she saw doctors and nurses fumbling with the flat masks that needed to be tied and took her ideas to the executives at 3M to do more.
 The custom shape of the molded bra, paired with elastic bands would make a much more comfortable and formfitting face mask!
 And while the material first used was not effective, her idea and design were the precursor for what was to become the N95 face mask that is all too familiar to us in 2020.